 “Yeah.
 Did you believe at that age?”

 “Magic.
 For sure.”
-He smiled at me.
-We kissed and for the first time it was more than affection.
+He smiles at me.
+We kiss and for the first time it’s more than just affection.

 Not quite sex, but still special.
-More flashbulbs went off.
+More flashbulbs go off.

-Elton’s first set was what the fans expected.
-They cheered the hits and gave him two encores.
-Soon we were in the back booth at Dan Tana’s.
-Waiting was Edgar.
-He rose and introduced himself.
-Elton was cordial.
+Elton’s first set was what the fans expect.
+They cheer the hits and give him two encores.
+Soon we’re in the back booth at Dan Tana’s.
+Waiting is Edgar.
+He rises and introduces himself.
+Elton is cordial.
 Two encores do that.

 “I hear my boys, pointing at Jack and me, put on a real song and dance for you today.”